bitcoin-dot-org/Bitcoin.org/_posts/2015-06-16-hard-fork-policy.md

 the contentious hard fork, and which release code or make announcements indicating that they will cease operating on the side of the previous consensus.
+It does not apply to software that cannot detect the contentious hard fork and which continues doing whatever it would've done anyway.

 To be clear, we encourage wallet authors and service providers to offer their opinions on hard fork proposals, and we will not penalize anyone